Richard Brooker

-Richard Brooker (20 November 1954 – 8 April 2013) was a British actor and stuntman, perhaps best known for his role in Friday the 13th Part III as Jason Voorhees.
+Richard Brooker (20 November 1954 – 8 April 2013) was a British actor and stuntman, best known for his role in Friday the 13th Part III as Jason Voorhees.

 Career

 Brooker, a former trapeze artist, started his career in acting in a casting magazine, "Dramalogue".
-The casting call was for a big man to play a role in an upcoming movie directed by Steve Miner; however it wasn’t until after Richard’s tryout that he found out it was for the role of Jason Voorhees in Friday the 13th: Part III.
+The casting call was for a big man to play a role in an upcoming movie directed by Steve Miner; however it wasn't until after Richard's tryout that he found out it was for the role of Jason Voorhees in Friday the 13th: Part III.
 During filming of the series, Richard had to undergo hours of makeup work to play the role of Jason, as depicted in online photographs.
 According to the fan-made documentary, Friday the 13th Part III: The Memoriam Documentary, Brooker was at this point in the series the fittest Jason to be played.

 Notably, he is the first actor to don the now iconic hockey mask as Jason, which would later become the series trademark.
 He did all his own stunts and wore blue jeans and a sweatshirt for the duration of filming.
-Brooker also wore white foam padding under his sweatshirt throughout filming to give him a more stocky appearance due to Brooker’s slim and toned body.
+Brooker also wore white foam padding under his sweatshirt throughout filming to give him a more stocky appearance due to Brooker's slim and toned body.

 After his iconic role as Jason in Friday the 13th Part III, he made appearances in small film roles such as Deathstalker, Deep Sea Conspiracy, and the television series Trapper John, M.D..
 Brooker later became a director for such notable series such as Bill Nye the Science Guy, and worked as producer on several sports channels and programs such as Fox and 20th Century FOX.
 He later shifted from filmmaking and acting to business, creating his own website design company, Production Access Network.

 Brooker had also patented a device that is used in mobile phone devices and in the movie industry, which led him to win the Primetime Emmy Award for Outstanding Achievement in Engineering Development in 2006.